With Treatment

 Services provided:

-Salvation Army Transition And Recovery Center is an inpatient addiction rehabilitation facility in Santa Barbara, California that is located in the 93101 zip code.
-Salvation Army Transition And Recovery Center provides inpatient opioid detoxification, methamphetamines detox and residential benzodiazepines detox.
-It accommodates rehab for veterans, HIV/AIDS clients and LGBT clients.
+Salvation Army Transition And Recovery Center is a residential rehab center in Santa Barbara, CA that is situated in the 93101 zip code.
+Salvation Army Transition And Recovery Center provides sober living, residential treatment for substance use and inpatient detox.
+It also Accepts Medicare.

 Address: 423 Chapala Street, Santa Barbara, CA 93101 in Santa Barbara County